 When the doctor told me it was cancer, I wasn’t sure what the diagnosis really meant.
 She was quick to let me know that while I had cancer, it was completely curable and the type I had was very common, which made me a feel a bit better.
 I was glad that I came in, because even though my case was treatable, if skin cancer is left untreated it could lead to disfigurement or death.
 But ultimately, what I was really concerned about was how the mole was going to be removed, since it was in the middle of my forehead!

 I had the mole removed successfully, and the Mohs surgeon that I was referred to was phenomenal.
 He made the entire experience much less frightening than it could have been.

 Through this process, I’ve learned to pay more attention to changes in my body.
 It was a real eye opener for me.
 I was so busy that I failed to notice that a mole had appeared in the middle of my face and that it wasn’t there previously.

 My advice?
 Take care of your skin every single day.
-Wear protective clothing, slap on some sunscreen and !
+Wear protective clothing, slap on some sunscreen and don’t be afraid to hang in the shade!
 The skin is our largest organ and so incredibly important.
-Make sure you see a dermatologist yearly and take note of changes in spots and moles—look through old photos to help see how much they have changed, if you have to!
+Make sure you see a dermatologist yearly and take note of changes in spots and moles—look through old photos to help see how much they have changed, if you have to.
 It could save your life.